hengwei-chan/fragassembler/README.md

 # Fragment Assembler (FragAssembler)

-FragAssembler aims on the computer-assisted structure elucidation of (un)knowns compounds by re-assembling known fragments of a dedicated library, solely based on given 13C NMR information. <br>
+FragAssembler aims on the computer-assisted structure elucidation of (un)known compounds by re-assembling known fragments of a dedicated library, solely based on given 13C NMR information. <br>

 This approach follows the idea by M. Will et al.<sup>1</sup>.